 6. Using Claude Skills (for technical teams)

-Skills are reusable packages containing instructions, scripts, and reference materials that Claude automatically loads when they are relevant to a task.
+Skills are reusable packages of instructions, scripts and reference material that Claude loads automatically when they're relevant to a task.
 Instead of writing the same prompt over and over, you store the knowledge once as a skill.

 Availability: Skills are created by Anthropic and were published as an open standard in December 2025: